aliencaocao/TIL-2022/readme.md

 For finals, we modified the 5-class classifier model into a binary one, since the finals only requre classification of audio between angry/sad and happy/neutral.
 Our binary classification model reached 99.1% accuracy on a 20% split validation set.
 Our model was also converted to ONNX format with graph optimization and FP16 precision.

 ### Computer Vision - Human standing/fallen detection
-We used Cascade-RCNN and YOLOv5x pretrained on the [VFP290K](https://github.com/DASH-Lab/VFP290K) dataset for qualifiers, and did weighted box fusion to ensemble them.
+For qualifiers, we used Cascade-RCNN and YOLOv5x pretrained on the [VFP290K](https://github.com/DASH-Lab/VFP290K) dataset, and did weighted box fusion to ensemble them.

 For finals, we used the [VarifocalNet X-101-64x4d](https://github.com/open-mmlab/mmdetection/blob/master/configs/vfnet/README.md).
 Our deployed model on the robot is optimized with FP16 precision and convolutional and batch-normalization fusion.